nhsconnect/ITK3-FHIR-eDischarge/pages/design/build_resource_referencing.md

 ## Overview ##
 This section details the referencing between resources.

-The diagrams only go to one level due to the complexity and size of the message.Below is the key to the diagrams.
+The diagrams only go to one level due to the complexity and size of the message.
+Below is the key to the diagrams.

 <img src="images/explore/Key.png" style="width: 75%;max-width: 75%;">